 Bone marrow contains high levels of fat and calories, but it also has nutrients like vitamin B12.

 Bone marrow also contains significant portions of your reference daily intake (RDI) of the following nutrients and minerals:

 Nutrients per Serving

-Fourteen grams of reindeer bone marrow contains:
+One tablespoon of reindeer bone marrow contains:

 Although bone marrow is an excellent source of different vitamins and minerals, it’s also high in fat.
 If you’re going to add bone marrow to your diet, make sure to do so in moderation to avoid weight gain.

 How to Prepare Bone Marrow

 There are dozens of ways to add bone marrow to your diet.
 Make sure you’re sourcing it from a quality butcher.
 You want clean bones that are pale pink in color and come from animals that lived organically and range-free.

 While you can get bone marrow from almost any animal, beef marrow is the most popular.
 Tell your butcher you’re looking to cook with bone marrow and he or she should have some good recommendations.
 Otherwise, you can ask them for shank bones, neck bones, knucklebones, or oxtail.

 The traditional way to use bone marrow is in a broth or soup.
 How thick or rich you want your liquid to be will dictate how much marrow you put in.
 To extract bone marrow, simmer the bones for 36 to 48 hours.